65. It’s Just Some Gentleman

 But she didn’t.

-After her a woman leading 2 blond Labradors passed by on the other side of the street.
+After her, a woman leading 2 yellow Labradors passed by on the other side of the street.

 One of the dogs let out an aggressive bark.